poliastro/tutorial/README.md

-# Interplanetary Mission Design with poliastro
+# Practical Mission Analysis with Python using poliastro

 ## Remote/cloud usage